Advice on facilitating your airport experience

 Since you have to arrive at least three hours in advance, it’s essential to plan the best way to get to the airport.

-Check our website to find out about the various options: the 747 shuttle, taxis, limousines, Uber or Car2Go.
+Check the Access section to find out about the various options: the 747 shuttle, taxis, limousines, Uber or Car2Go.

 If you’re coming by car, remember to check roadwork information.